Rookout/docs/docs/projects-labels.md

 ---
-id: projects-tagging
+id: projects-labels
-title: Tagging
+title: Labels
-sidebar_label: Tagging
+sidebar_label: Labels
 ---

-The following are common use cases for using Tags to define Project Filters.
+The following are common use cases for using labels to define Project Filters.
 Let's assume these are some instances of your application:

 <img src="/img/screenshots/tag_n1.png" />

 ### Setting up your Rookout deployment

-When installing the Rookout SDK, you may provide the service name, environment name and customer as tags or labels.
+When installing the Rookout SDK, you may provide the service name and environment nam as labels.
 For example, Service #3 in Production may be configured using the following:

 <!--DOCUSAURUS_CODE_TABS-->